-It has been shown experimentally that distances well below the classical resolution criteria (e.g., Rayleigh's resolution criterion) can be resolved in a regular optical microscope when the location coordinates of one of the point sources is known a priori (Ram et al (2006a); Gordon et al (2004); Qu et al (2004)).
+It has been shown experimentally that distances well below the classical resolution criteria (e.g., Rayleigh's resolution criterion) can be resolved in a regular optical microscope when the location coordinates of one of the point sources is known a priori (Ram et al. 2006a; Gordon et al. 2004; Qu et al. 2004).
 For example, in a concrete experimental setting such a scenario arises when one wishes to study the interaction between a stationary object and a slow moving object.
 In many cases, the location coordinates of the stationary object can be determined a priori (for instance from an image that only contains the stationary object) and therefore can be assumed to be known.
 Thus an important question then arises as to how accurately the distance between the two objects can be determined when the location of one of the objects is known.
 Here we address this problem by deriving the Fisher information matrix for this specific scenario.

 For the present discussion, we assume that the acquired data consists of a pair of images, where one of the images contains photons from only one of the objects (for example, the stationary one) and the other image contains photons from both objects.
 Here, we assume that the location coordinates (x{01}, y{01}) of object 1 is determined from the first image and the location coordinates (x{02}, y{02}) of object 2 is determined from the second image.
-In the following Theorem, we derive the expression for the Fisher information matrix for the problem of estimating the location coordinates of the objects from such a pair of images.
-We assume that the photon detection rate of the objects is known.
-Further, we also assume the spatially invariant case (analogous to Section 3.2), where the photon distribution profile of the i^{th} object $f{\theta,\tau,i}$, i=1,2, is expressed as a scaled and shifted version of the image of that object (see eq.
+In the following Theorem, we derive the expression for the Fisher information matrix for the problem of estimating the location coordinates of the objects is known.
+Further, we also assume the spatially invariant case (analogous to Sect.
+3.2), where the photon distribution profile of the ith object $f{\theta,\tau,i}$, i = 1, 2, is expressed as a scaled and shifted version of the image of that object (see Eq.
 8).